Dr Ed Blockley

 Ed also leads development of the UK's Global Sea Ice (GSI) configurations under the auspices of the UK's Joint Weather and Climate Research Programme (JWCRP).
 These GSI configurations are used for forecasting and prediction across all time scales from hours to seasons as well as for climate projections within all the Met Office/Hadley Centre physical models and the UK Earth System Model.

 Ed has been leading the Polar Climate Group within the Climate, Cryosphere and Oceans group since 2015.

 Before moving to the Polar Climate Group, Ed was employed within Ocean Forecasting Research and Development where he was responsible for developing and assessing the new FOAM operational ocean forecasting models.

-Before starting at the Met Office Ed read mathematics at the University of Exeter where he obtained a MMath and a PhD in applied mathematics specialising in fluid dynamics and nonlinear phenomena.
+Prior to joining the Met Office in February 2008, Ed read mathematics at the University of Exeter where he obtained a MMath and a PhD in applied mathematics specialising in fluid dynamics and non-linear phenomena.